Factbox: Trump, Biden's paths to victory in U.S. presidential election

 TRUMP

 Trump’s most likely road to victory goes through Pennsylvania, a state he carried in 2016.
 If he wins there, he will have to win three of the other battleground states to secure 270 electoral votes.
-If he doesn’t win Pennsylvania, he’ll have to sweep the remaining five.
+If he doesn’t win Pennsylvania, he’ll have to sweep Georgia, Michigan, North Carolina and Nevada.

 Pennsylvania offers one other wrinkle: Its state courts have ordered officials to count absentee ballots that were cast by Tuesday so long as they arrive in the mail by Friday.
 (Trump has criticized the U.S. Supreme Court for permitting the change and the case could return to the court after the election.)